-16) SPRING COURSE REGISTRATION
+17) SPRING COURSE REGISTRATION

-New this year, CBE 4590 has three one-hour lecture sections corresponding to the hour your meeting is scheduled.
+New this year, CBE 4590 has three one-hour recitation sections corresponding to the hour your meeting is scheduled.
 We have scheduled your meeting time around your known time conflicts as well as the availability of your faculty advisor.
 If you find you have a required course whose only section conflicts with the one-hour meeting scheduled, you must inform Prof. Vrana ASAP and definitely by the end of spring registration in mid-November.
 If possible, we will then swap your meeting time with another group, but this may not be possible in all cases.
 However, once spring registration is complete, the meeting schedule will be final and no changes will be possible, as it would be disruptive to other groups.

-You must also sign up for the Monday evening recitation.
-We plan to only meet on 3 Mondays as shown on the weekly schedule.
-If an issue that necessitates another recitation meeting arises, it will be announced as far in advance as possible.
+You must also sign up for the Monday evening lecture.
+We plan to only meet on 4 Mondays as shown on the weekly schedule, but all students should be present for all sessions.
+If an issue that necessitates another lecture meeting arises, it will be announced as far in advance as possible.